agda/agda/doc/user-manual/language/irrelevance.lagda.rst

 Irrelevant record fields
 ========================

 Record fields (see :ref:`record-types`) can be marked as irrelevant by prefixing their name with a dot in the definition of the record type.
-Projections for irrelevant fields are only created if option ``--irrelevant-projections`` is supplied (since Agda > 2.5.4).
+Projections for irrelevant fields are only created if option :option:`--irrelevant-projections` is supplied (since Agda > 2.5.4).

 **Example 1.** A record type containing pairs of numbers satisfying certain properties. ::